It’s time for extreme lip care. The flu season is upon us. The common cold is everywhere. And we are only halfway through the winter.

 Your skin has its own natural moisturizing factor (NMF).
 These lipids form a barrier to water loss and help retain the skin’s NMF.
 Disruption of this lipid matrix and subsequent loss of hydration can lead to dry, flaky skin.
 If you have a cold or flu, the overproduction of mucus disrupts the NMF or Ph balance of your skin when it drips from your nose onto the surrounding skin.
 If you are constantly wiping your nose, the friction only makes it worse.
 Add cold weather and no amount of simple moisturizer will solve this problem.
 You need a targeted plan, one that consists of two simple steps: lip exfoliation and barrier treatments.

-Why exfoliate your lips?
+Why do we need to exfoliate our lips?

 The dry flaky skin on your lips and between your nose and mouth must be removed before moisturizing.
 These are dead skin cells that will prevent the barrier cream from working effectively.
 If you apply moisturizer over these dead cells, they will only flatten and give the appearance of moisturized lips.
 When the moisturizer has evaporated, however, the dry skin cells will still be there.